 As you enter through the unassuming large glass door, the entrance to this home gives you a glimpse into the elegant and sophisticated home that awaits.
 High ceilings, generous proportions, light filled views lead your eye from the manicured north facing garden, to the vineyard, and then through to the vista of the surrounding hills and paddocks.

 The lounge adjoins the “outside room” which is prefect for entertaining during the summer months with established trees, shrubs, its own water feature.
-A Wandoo hardwood constructed pergola covered in Glory vines, offers shade in summer.
+The Western Australian recycled wandoo hardwood constructed pergola covered in Glory vines, that offer shade in summer, and the perfect extension to the house for larger gatherings.

 The kitchen again adds a timeless elegance to the house and has been designed for “two cooks” to enjoy the space with every element of this kitchen given purpose.
 Generous proportions are evident and create so much space to prepare meals, a feast for many or just to practically store and entertain.